 Never auto-save your master password

-Third-party tools like Apple’s Keychain will suggest storing your master password.
-Do not do this.
+Third-party tools like Apple’s Keychain will suggest storing your master password, but this is not a good idea.
 Never use an electronic capability to store your master password (especially not on your computer as a file).

 Back up your password manager